-- a. the research team has an appropriate mix of skills (scientific, project management, etc) to undertake the proposed research - the research team includes individuals that bring diverse experiences and expertise (e.g. across disciplines, genders, cultures, lived experience relevant to the research question, career stages and research sectors)
+a. the research team has an appropriate mix of skills (scientific, project management, etc) to undertake the proposed research

-- the research team has the skills, experience and capacity to involve and support consumers (including those with lived experience) in the proposed research, and ensure that this is done appropriately and effectively - d. the commitment of partners to the project and how they will support (through financial and inkind contributions) its successful delivery.
+- b. the research team includes individuals that bring diverse experiences and expertise (e.g. across disciplines, genders, cultures, lived experience relevant to the research question, career stages and research sectors) - c. the research team has the skills, experience and capacity to involve and support consumers (including those with lived experience) in the proposed research, and ensure that this is done appropriately and effectively - d. the commitment of partners to the project and how any cash or in-kind contributions will support its successful delivery.

-In addition, projects that specifically focus on the health of priority populations should demonstrate that the research team includes leadership by the priority population, and that the research team has experience in delivering research that has positively impacted health policies and programs of relevance to the priority population.
+In addition, applications that specifically focus on the health of priority populations should demonstrate that the research team includes leadership by the priority population, and that the research team has experience in delivering research that has positively impacted health policies and programs of relevance to the priority population.

-Each Chief Investigator should provide an example from within the last 5 years of how their research has contributed to meaningful advances in health outcomes, practice and/or policy through the translation or implementation of research findings.
+Each Chief Investigator should provide an example of how their research has contributed to meaningful advances in health outcomes, practice and/or policy through the translation or implementation of research findings.

-Further instructions are in section 6.4.
+Further instructions are in section 6.1.

-5.4 Assessment Criterion 4 - Overall Value and Risk of the Project (non-weighted)
+5.4.
+Assessment Criterion 4 - Overall Value and Risk of the Project (non-weighted)

-Overall Value and Risk is the extent to which the project's research outputs will meaningfully contribute to objective/s and intended outcomes of the grant opportunity, the Initiative, and the MRFF more broadly.
+Overall Value and Risk is the extent to which the project's research outputs will meaningfully contribute to the objective/s and intended outcomes of the grant opportunity, the Initiative, and the MRFF more broadly.
 Your response to this criterion will consist of your Measures of Success statement, proposed budget, and risk management plan submitted with your application.